Harkame/ScamNumberScraper/README.md

 ### ScamNumberPageScraper

-:boom: Make sure to make an pause between all requests like with time.sleep(), some websites can detect bot and block other requests :boom:
+Make sure to make an pause between all requests like with time.sleep(), some websites can detect bot and block other requests

 ``` python